414owen/Nutmeg-Core/README.md

 All Nutmeg code is client-side JavaScript.
 For an example of Nutmeg in action, see my personal site:
 [owen.cafe](https://owen.cafe)
+To try it out yourself, check out the Live Nutmeg Editor [here](https://owen.cafe/nutmeg/demo/).
+There are slides from a presentation about Nutmeg [here](https://owen.cafe/nutmeg/).

 It is now recommended to use [Nutmeg-Router](https://github.com/414owen/Nutmeg-Router) for building your Nutmeg projects.